What Divorce? What Donald Trump Affair? Melania Trump Reportedly Says, 'Fake News'

 On the heels of the WSJ‘s report, In Touch Weekly recalled covering a story about Stormy Daniels in 2011 where she allegedly claimed to have “spanked” Donald Trump using a Forbes Magazine.
 In the same interview, she boasted about being able to “describe his junk” in detail.

 It’s unclear what to conclude about how the news has affected the first family.
 After the news about the president’s purported affair broke, Melania accompanied her husband to their luxury golf resort in Florida.
-But, according to insiders, things were anything but normal about their relationship.
+However, according to insiders, things were anything but normal about their relationship.

 Apparently, Melania Trump raised red flags about her relationship to the real estate magnate when she was a no-show at two dinners that the president hosted at the property.
 On her decision to remain behind during Trump’s overseas trip, Melania’s spokesperson said the cancellation was due to “too many scheduling and logistical issues,” as People reported.
 Still, one reader opined that divorce is a foregone conclusion with the Trumps.